williamw520/zigjr/README.md

 and debug handlers.
 You can use a pre-built logger or implement a custom one.

 #### DbgLogger
-Use `DbgLogger` in a request pipeline.
+This example uses a `DbgLogger` in a request pipeline.
 This logger prints to `stderr`.
 ```zig
     var logger = zigjr.DbgLogger{};
     const pipeline = zigjr.pipeline.RequestPipeline.init(alloc,